ryan2214/P2P_Chat_Hackathons/README.md

 Socket: Receive online/offline status sent by users.

-Python Program: Keep track of all the users status (online/offline).
+SQL Lite: Keep track of all the users status (online/offline).